“What are you doing?” she says.

 ~ ~ ~

 No more martial exploits but we counted up the money.
 Just shy of three taels all told.

 Perhaps you’re wondering what an adjunct professor with the Institute of the Veneration of History is doing in a humble carriage with a deadly swordswoman trekking across Gansu which is so very far from the hallowed halls of Hanlin Academy and the Imperial City where he most certainly belongs.

 As with all things it is the will of Heaven.

 The Great Record must be written.
-I, a mere man, dare not to place my will above that of Heaven’s.
-And so here I am, Little Gao Wenshi, plunging into the frontier to chronicle the people and places therein.
+I, a mere man, dare not place my will above that of Heaven’s.
+And so here I am, Little Gao Wenshi, plunging into the frontier to chronicle the people and places that are to be found therein.
 That duty now necessarily includes recording the exploits of this Jingwei at least so long as she remains in Gansu.